devops-surya/CurrencyConversion/README.md

 ### 📌 Important Note About EC2 Key Pair:

-✅ Make sure you already have an **existing EC2 key pair named `EKS-NODE`**, and the corresponding **`.pem` file is available locally**.
+✅ Make sure you already have an existing EC2 key pair named **`EKS-NODE`**, and that the corresponding `.pem` file is available locally.

-This key pair will be used by the EKS node group during provisioning.
+This key pair will be used by the EKS node group during Terraform provisioning.

 ---